ClearHeadedT/boot-dev-log/learn-git/NOTES.md

 - Learned connecting a local repo to a GitHub repository.
 - Learned pushing commits to GitHub.
 - Learned pulling changes down from GitHub.
+- Learned opening and merging a pull request.